nicnocquee/simple-i18n-next/readme.md

 ### The Markdown MDX files

-Let's say you have a `locales/en/index/section1.mdx` file that contains the following content:
+Let's say you have a `locales/en/index/section1.mdx` file that contains the following English content:

 ```mdx
 # Section 1